 By eating a low carbohydrate diet, you are tricking your body into burning fat.
 First the fat that you eat.
 Then your fat reserves.
 This is why so many people lose weight on the keto diet.

-Keto Diet vs Low Carb
+Keto Diet vs a Low Carb Diet

-The keto diet is much more than a low carb diet.
+The ketogenic diet is much more than a low carb diet.
 You can certainly eat low carb and have health and weight loss success.
 However, the methods involved in the keto diet, ensure that you are training your body to use your fat reserves for fuel.

 While the keto diet IS a low carb diet.
 It is also a moderate protein and high fat diet.
 This might go against all that you’ve been taught.
 However, there is a lot of research to back up how healthy fats are good for you.
 There is an extremely good, and eye opening, documentary called The Magic Pill that covers all of this in more detail.